brekk/mad-notes/notes/Fundamentals/Functions - Pipe Composition.md

 ---
 aliases:
   - Pipe
+  - Pipe Composition
 tags:
   - fundamentals
   - syntax
 ---
 ##### Synopsis
 - Pipe composition is a fundamental tool for combining unary functions.
 Instead of writing a function which takes the result of another function as its input ( `f(g(x))` ) we can instead compose functions together left-to-right with pipe: `pipe(g, f)(x)`.
 This aids algebraic logic, empowers equational reasoning and allows for succinct and expressive code.
-This feature, combined with automatic [[Curry|curry]], allows for tacit (sometimes called point-free) programs.
+This feature, combined with automatic [[Functions - Curry|curry]], allows for tacit (sometimes called point-free) programs.

 ## Usage